 The Campsite Terrarium Construction:

-For this terrarium, I decided to go with a smaller glass vase this time just to experiment on how the proportions look.
+For this terrarium, I decided to go with a smaller glass vase this time just to experiment with how the proportions look.
 It worked really cool and was very noticeable next to my larger setups.
 Vase size and shape are always up to you so I always push for creativity when it comes to these living dioramas.

 Start by pouring aquarium gravel into the vase.
 You should be aiming for a layer at least an inch deep.
 This is where all of our excess water will go after each watering or mist.
 I’m using red aquarium gravel because it looks very earth clay layer-ish.